 First 20 Enrollments are Free with this LINK!

-Sriracha laced compound butter is mixed into this traditional buttermilk biscuit recipe.
-Slather on some honey for a sweet and spicy breakfast delight.
+Sriracha compound butter is mixed into this traditional buttermilk biscuit recipe.
+Slather on some honey for a sweet and spicy breakfast biscuit.

 - 1 3/4 sticks unsalted butter

 - 1/4 tsp Kosher salt

 - 1-2 Tbs Rodelle Asian Sriracha Seasoning Blend depending on how much spice you like - I did 1.5 Tb